Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 - `fbclid`

 This is done by setting the JavaScript SDK configuration options `includeReferrer`, `includeUtm`, and `includeGclid` to `true`.
- By default, the SDK only saves values at the start of the session so if a user triggers some flow that causes them to land on the site again with a different set of UTM parameters within the same session, that second set isn't saved.
+ By default, the SDK only saves values at the start of the session, so if a user triggers some flow that causes them to land on the site again with a different set of UTM parameters within the same session, the second set isn't saved.

 #### Multi-touch attribution